Raise your hand if you love stepping on the scale first thing in the morning, every morning!

 *insert 30 seconds of awkward silence and avoid eye contact*

-If you are not a fan of weighing yourself every day, you are most definitely not alone.
+If you are not a fan of weighing yourself daily, you are definitely not alone.
 The scale can be a powerful tool to track and measure weight loss progress.
 But it can also get the best of you.

-You may even get to the point where the number on the dial becomes more than a number (data) and starts having a little too much power... too much of a say in how you view yourself and what kind of progress you are making.
+You may even reach the point where the number on the dial becomes more than a number (data) and starts having a little too much power—too much of a say in how you view yourself and what kind of progress you are making.

 “Oh my gosh - the scale went down today!
 It’s a great day!
 I’m on the right track!”